oroinc/documentation/user_guide/channel_guide.rst

 --------------------------------

 Once a channel has been saved, it will appear in the *Channels* grid.
-A number of options is available for each Channel instance in the grid.
+A number of options is available for each channel in the grid.
 Hover the mouse to *...* column to see them:

 .. image:: ./img/channel_guide/Screenshots/channels_edit.png

-- Click |IcDelete| to delete the Channel instance from the system.
+- Click |IcDelete| to delete the channel from the system.

 .. caution::